Haritha790/Haritha790/README.md

 ## 📚 My Projects

--**ScanEats**: Developed a web app using React.js, Tailwind CSS, and Firebase.
+-  **ScanEats**: Developed a web app using React.js, Tailwind CSS, and Firebase.
 Enabled real-time barcode scanning, personalized health recommendations, and smart food alternatives tailored to users’ health conditions.
 Built a growing food database that adapts to user interactions.

 <!--